 Q: How can I find out about upcoming Pozen Family Center for Human Rights events and related human rights information?

 A: In addition to the webiste, the maintains a Human Rights listserve which includes a weekly bulletin and other announcements about events, job and volunteer opportunities, and related human rights items of interest to University of Chicago faculty, students, and staff.
 Sign up for the listserv here.

 Q: Can I concentrate in Human Rights at the University of Chicago?

-A: The Human Rights Program currently offers a Minor in the College, but not a Major.
+A: The Pozen Family Center for Human Rights currently offers a Minor in the College, but not a Major.
 There are no formal concentrations for graduate students.
 For more information on the Minor, please visit our Curriculum page.
 All College students are welcome to take Human Rights courses as electives.

 Graduate students from academic departments and professional schools can use electives in their formal academic programs to take human rights courses.
 Please check your degree program requirements to make sure you can take human rights courses as electives.
 In the past, graduate students enrolled in human rights courses have come doctoral programs, as well as from terminal Masters programs such as MAPSS, CIR, MAPH, and professional schools including Public Policy, Social Service Administration, Law, and Medicine.

 Q: Who is eligible for human rights program sponsored summer internships?

 A: Only registered University of Chicago students are eligible for funding support and internship placement through the Pozen Family Center for Human Rights.
 If you are a registered graduate or undergraduate student in any discipline or professional school, you are eligible to apply for internship funding.
 Applications for a highly competitive process are accepted during Fall quarter.
 Visit our Internships page to find out more about the process and to get a copy of the application.